Provable Scaling Laws for the Test-Time Compute of Large Language Models: Discussions: extensions to broader scenarios

-To see this, consider a scenario where solving the original problem requires solving all $S \ge 1$ sub-problems correctly, and each sub-problem satisfies Assumption~\ref{asp:pgen_pcomp} with parameters $\pgenerate$ and $\pcompare$.
-Directly solving all $S$ sub-problems has a \emph{exponentially small} success probability $\pgenerate^S$, and thus generating a correct candidate solution alone already requires $\Omega((1/\pgenerate)^S)$ computation, not to mention identifying which generated candidate is correct.
-In contrast, by conducting task decomposition and applying our proposed method to each sub-problem, it suffices to guarantee a failure probability of $\delta / S$ in solving each sub-problem, which implies an overall success probability of $1-\delta$ for solving the original problem, thanks to the union bound.
+In complex real-world scenarios, a common practice is to adopt an agentic workflow that decomposes the original task into manageable sub-problems and involves multiple LLM calls to solve all of them \cite{compound-ai-blog,xi2023risepotentiallargelanguage,chen2025designing}.
+Applying the knockout/league-style algorithm proposed in this work to each sub-problem can efficiently amplify the success probability of the overall workflow.
+To see how this works, consider a scenario where solving the original problem requires solving all $S \ge 1$ sub-problems correctly, and each sub-problem satisfies Assumption~\ref{asp:knockout_pgen_pcomp} with parameters $\pgenerate > 0$ and $\pcompare > 0.5$.
+Directly solving all $S$ sub-problems has a \emph{exponentially small} success probability $\pgenerate^S$, and thus generating a correct solution alone already requires $\Omega((1/\pgenerate)^S)$ attempts, not to mention identifying which attempt is successful.
+In contrast, by applying the knockout-style algorithm (with hyperparameters $N$ and $K$) to each sub-problem, an overall success probability $1 - \delta$ for solving the original problem can be guaranteed as long as the failure probability for each sub-problem is bounded by $\delta / S$, thanks to the union bound.
 According to Eq.~\eqref{eq:requirement_for_N_K}, this is guaranteed with

-Note that $N$ and $K$ only have logarithmic dependence on the number of sub-problems $S$.
+both with logarithmic dependence on $S$.
 The total number of LLM calls with this approach is $(K + 1) \times N \times S$ (cf.~Section~\ref{subsec:analysis_efficiency}), which grows with $S$ \emph{linearly}, up to logarithmic factors.